EduArt-Robotik/edu_lib_sensorring/README.md

 ```
 cmake/install_release.bash
 ```
-> **Notes on the installation script:**<br>  - The script automatically runs the build script<br>- The installation path in the script is hard-coded and should be changed if desired
+> **Notes on the installation script:**<br>  - The installation script automatically runs the build script before installing the library. <br>- The installation path in the script is hard-coded and should be changed if desired. <br> - Don't forget to set the `CMAKE_PREFIX_PATH` when using the script.